 This is the most important when it comes to dynamic URLs.
 Dynamic pages can sometimes accidentally create duplicate content.
 Unknowingly, you might get penalized by Google.
 To avoid this use a canonical URL.
 It happens a lot on shopping websites.
 For e.g. consider a URL yourdomain.com/macbook-pro-15inch, other URLs on the same site can also access the same content of this page.
 Google crawlers will get confused as to which is the actual link.
 To avoid this, add a rel=”canonical” link element in the head of each of those pages with the same content.
 In the above case, it will be <link rel=”canonical” href=”https:// yourdomain.com/macbook-pro-15inch ” /> This will tell Google that the original URL is yourdomain.com/macbook-pro-15inch .

-If you follow the above mentioned 10 tips to create SEO friendly permalink structures, your pages will rank higher in the searched.
-If you have a question about any of the above points, or if you wish to discuss in detail, please drop a comment below.
+If you follow the above-mentioned 10 tips to create SEO-friendly permalink structures, your pages will rank higher in the search.
+If you have a question about permalink structures, Google-friendly URLs, or URL structures, please drop a comment below.
 I will get back to you.